SkylineCommunications/dataminer-docs/tutorials/DIS/DisMibBrowser.md

   - Feedback (optionally): We value your feedback!
 Please share any thoughts or suggestions regarding the tutorial.

+> [!NOTE]
-Skyline will review your submission.
-Upon successful validation, you are awarded the appropriate DevOps Points as a token of your accomplishment!
+> Skyline will review your submission.
+Upon successful validation, you will be awarded the appropriate DevOps Points as a token of your accomplishment.